Is van life with a cat possible?

-This almost goes without saying, but make sure your cat is up-to-date on its vaccines.
-This helps to keep your cat safe from diseases they may pick up from other cats and animals they meet along their journey.
+Make sure your cat is up-to-date on its vaccines.
+This helps keep your cat safe from diseases they may pick up from other cats and animals they meet during your travels.

-Additionally, flea & tick medication is a must have item for adventure cats!
-Make sure to consult with your vet and set a reminder on your calendar for putting your cat a flea medication.
+Additionally, flea & tick medication is a must-have item for adventure cats!
+Consult with your vet and set a reminder on your calendar for putting your cat on flea medication.
 Not only do you not want fleas on your precious feline, but you also don’t want them bringing these little critters back into your bed.

 Also, make sure to complete a microchip registration.
 It ensures that the owner’s contact information is linked to the chip number, allowing for instant access to identification when the pet is found.

 11. Spay / Neuter Your Cat